 - Clean air delivery rating, or CADR.
 The Association of Home Appliance Manufacturers works with independent laboratories to certify air purifiers that meet its standards, including verification of their CADRs across different particulates like dust and pollen.
 CADR tells you how much air (in cubic feet per minute) an air purifier can process within one minute.
 According to AHAM, your air purifier should have a CADR rating equivalent to about two-thirds the area of your space (in square feet).
 For more on HEPA and CADR, see our primer on HEPA and CADR filtration testing.
 Learn more about CADR

 Best air purifiers

 Since we don’t test air purifiers ourselves, we rely on expert guidance to recommend the best air purifiers.
-Aligning with that guidance, the air purifiers below are AHAM-approved and recommended by Consumer Reports.
+Aligning with that guidance, the air purifiers below are AHAM-approved and/or recommended by Consumer Reports.
 For each purifier, we list its capacity and efficiency rates, according to AHAM testing.
 We ordered them by their capacity in square feet.

 In Consumer Reports testing, this air purifier was one one of only four models tested that rated “Excellent” for removing particles at both the highest and lowest speeds.
 The purifier uses the brand’s HEPASilent technology, which Blueair says can filter 99.97 percent of particles down to 0.1 microns.
 You can also control settings from the companion Blueair app or from an Alexa device with voice control.